corticometrics/batchtools/README.md

 ## Setup
 ### First time install
-Soon you will be able to directly `pip install` batchtools, but for now this repo needs to be cloned and installed from there.
 It is suggested that you set up a virtual/conda environment for `batchtools`.
 Tools to interact with AWS require specific versions, which may conflict with other software on your system if not used in an isolated environment.
 #### Optional (but recommended): environment setup